On the impact of the supernova subsamples in reducing the Hubble tension: Introduction

 Other studies such as the one by \cite{Duarte_2023} reinforce the idea that the mass step correction is partially driven by differences in supernova intrinsic and extrinsic properties, finding that this effect cannot be entirely explained as a dust systematic, as suggested by \cite{Brout_2021}.
-There are also some works that report a relation between the galaxies ages and the mass step, as the one by \cite{Chung_2023} and \cite{Wiseman_2023}, and that the mass step can vary based on whether a supernova is located in the inner or outer region of the galaxy \citep{Toy_2024}.
+There are also some works that report a relation between the galaxies ages and the mass step, as the one by \cite{Chung_2023} and \cite{10.1093/mnras/stad488}, and that the mass step can vary based on whether a supernova is located in the inner or outer region of the galaxy \citep{Toy_2024}.

 Considering all the results above, it is possible to conclude that the accuracy of the distance ladder method also relies on the precise matching of the supernovae population properties and their host environments both in the calibration and in the Hubble Flow galaxies, which is taken for granted in almost all studies that use this technique to estimate the $H_{0}$ values.
 However, we can have a calibration sample whose SNe Ia are not representative of the ones that we can find in the HF sample, both in terms of their intrinsic properties as in terms of their host galaxies properties, which can introduce a possible bias in the calibration.
+Furthermore, supernovae that appear very similar in terms of their light-curve properties may still differ in their intrinsic and environmental properties.
+A clear example of this effect is the apparent color of SNe Ia that results from a combination of the intrinsic SN colour and intervening dust along the line-of-sight (e.g. \cite{Santiago_2021,10.1093/mnras/stac2714}).
+However, intrinsic SN colours are expected to vary (e.g.,~\cite{Burns_2014}), while dust reddening effects also appear to vary with the environment (e.g.,~\cite{duarte2025assessing}).

 In this study, we propose to investigate and compare the supernovae light curve parameters as well as their host galaxy properties of both the calibration and Hubble Flow samples, see if there are subsamples from the calibration and HF samples that better match each other, understand the impact that this sample matching has in the Hubble parameter estimation and derive a more accurate calibration for SNe Ia luminosities.
 The dataset used in this study and its treatment are detailed in Section \ref{sec:data}.
 The methodology used to obtain the correction parameters, as well as the values of the SNe absolute magnitude in the B-band (M$_{B}$) and $H_{0}$ is presented in Section \ref{sec:methodology}.
 The analysis and results can be found in Section \ref{sec:analysis}.
 In Subsection \ref{sub:full_sample}, we compare both calibration and HF SNe samples property distributions, while in Subsection \ref{sub:subsample_cal} we generate pairs of random subsamples from the calibration and Hubble flow samples.
 In Subsection \ref{sub:matching} we see if there is any relation between the better matching of the generated subsamples property distributions and the estimated $H_{0}$, $M_{B}$, $\alpha$, $\beta$, $\Delta_{host}$ and $\sigma_{int}$.
 We further investigate the impact of accounting for the properties of the SNe within the generated subsamples in our analysis in Subsection \ref{sub:subsamples_props}, as well as the effect of using SNe from different property bins on the estimated $H_{0}$, $M_{B}$, and the correction parameters in Subsection \ref{sub:bins}, as a way to assess the different SN subpopulations within the sample.
 In particular, we focus on stretch-based subpopulations and construct subsamples from distinct stretch bins in Subsection \ref{sub:bins}.
 Finally, we present a final discussion and the main conclusions of this study in Sections \ref{sec:discussion} and \ref{sec:conclusion}, respectively.